espressif/esp-idf/docs/en/api-reference/network/esp-wifi-mesh.rst

 Calling Wi-Fi API
 ^^^^^^^^^^^^^^^^^

-There can be instances in which an application may want to directly call Wi-Fi API whilst using ESP-MESH.
+There can be instances in which an application may want to directly call Wi-Fi API whilst using ESP-WIFI-MESH.
 For example, an application may want to manually scan for neighboring APs.
 However, **self organized networking must be disabled before the application calls any Wi-Fi APIs**.
-This will prevent the ESP-MESH stack from attempting to call any Wi-Fi APIs and potentially interfering with the application's calls.
+This will prevent the ESP-WIFI-MESH stack from attempting to call any Wi-Fi APIs and potentially interfering with the application's calls.

 Therefore, application calls to Wi-Fi APIs should be placed in between calls of :cpp:func:`esp_mesh_set_self_organized` which disable and enable self organized networking.
-The following code snippet demonstrates how an application can safely call :cpp:func:`esp_wifi_scan_start` whilst using ESP-MESH.
+The following code snippet demonstrates how an application can safely call :cpp:func:`esp_wifi_scan_start` whilst using ESP-WIFI-MESH.

 .. code-block:: c